Serena Williams, Karlie Kloss reveal pregnancies at Met Gala

 Kloss, 30, sporting black hair, shared her pregnancy earlier in the night in an interview with another Vogue livestream host, Emma Chamberlain, prompting squeals of delight and an offer to babysit from the influencer.

-Kloss and her husband, Josh Kushner, also have a son, Levi, who was born in March 2021.
+Kloss and husband Josh Kushner also have a son, Levi, who was born in March 2021.